MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 Duration: 60 minutes

-In this exercise, you will review post-deployment management and monitoring of SAP workloads by using Azure Center for SAP solutions.
-This will include the following activities:
+In this exercise, you review post-deployment management and monitoring of SAP workloads by using Azure Center for SAP solutions.
+This includes the following activities:

 - Implementing prerequisites for backup of SAP workloads managed by Azure Center for SAP solutions
 - Implementing prerequisites for disaster recovery of SAP workloads managed by Azure Center for SAP solutions